-MKT 6661 Strategic Marketing Management (3)
+MKT 6661 Global Strategic Marketing (3)

 Application of marketing concepts, principles and procedures for planning, development, implementation and control of marketing programs in profit and non-profit organizations.
 Emphasis is on the matching of organization resource and strength with global marketing opportunities, and strategies to overcome environmental threats.
-Prerequisites: All business foundation courses or equivalent.
+Prerequisites: Graduate standing, acceptance into the MBA program, all undergraduate business prerequisite courses or equivalent completed.